Testing the Amp\`ere-Maxwell law on the photon mass and Lorentz-Poincar\'e symmetry violation with MMS multi-spacecraft data: Beyond Maxwellian theory: implications

-Astrophysical observations are mostly based on electromagnetic signals, read with the Maxwellian massless and linear theory, possibly an approximation of a larger theory, as Newtonian gravity is for General Relativity.
-Herein, we examine the possible effects of the Extended Theories of Electromagnetism (ETE) on the Amp\`ere-Maxwell (AM) law.
+Astrophysical observations are mostly based on electro-magnetic signals, interpreted with the standard Maxwellian massless and linear framework.
+Even when considering its overwhelming successes, the XIX century Maxwellian theory might be an approximation of a more comprehensive theory, as Newtonian gravity is for General Relativity.
+The linear description of the electro-magnetic phenomena by Maxwell's theory and the unique photon masslessness, among all particles in the Standard-Model (SM) are questioned by the Extended Theories of Electro-Magnetism (ETEM).
+Herein, we test the Amp\`ere-Maxwell (AM) law, by analysing millions of measured currents in the Earth neighbourhood.

-Looking for a deviation from the AM law complements other searches as i) vacuum birefringence (the refractive index is dependent on the polarisation and propagation direction of light) \cite{kostelecky-mewes-2009,Li-etal-2015}; ii) red shifts associated to magnetars from non-linear quantum electro-dynamics \cite{MosqueraCuesta-Salim-2004b,bopbsp2017}; iii) light dispersion (the group velocity differs from $c$ by a factor proportional to the inverse square of the frequency) \cite{boelmasasgsp2016,boelmasasgsp2017,bebosp2017} with a bearing on multi-messenger astronomy \cite{Veske-etal-2021}, and on the estimates of the graviton mass \cite{Piorkowska-Kurpas-2022}; iv) frequency shift {\it in vacuo} with a bearing on the interpretation of the red shift $z$, in general, and specifically on dark energy \cite{helayelneto-spallicci-2019,spallicci-etal-2021,spallicci-sarracino-capozziello-2022}.

-Massive photons may cause accelerated expansion associated to dark energy \cite{Kouwn-Oh-Park-2016}, while dark photons, massive and massless, may constitute dark matter \cite{fabbrichesi-gabrielli-lanfranchi-2021, caputo-etal-2021b}.
-Dark photons are differently connected to the Standard-Model (SM) particles.
-They possess a small kinetic mixing with the visible photon at low energies leading to oscillations; although dark and massive photons have a different damping, it might not be evident to discriminate them if the measurement accuracy is not adequate.
-In \cite{caputo-etal-2021b} it is affirmed that bounds on dark photons have been obtained via constraints on the photon mass.